Bsingstad/ECG-age/README.md

 * cross_validation.ipynb
 * final_training.ipynb
 * testset_performance.ipynb
-* testset_and_XAI.ipynb [not started on yet]

-In addition there are two notebooks with the purpose of doing exploratory data analysis on the training and testset

-* EDA_training.ipynb [not started on yet]
-* EDA_test.ipynb [not started on yet]

 ### Run Jupyter Notebooks in Google Colab
 To run the Jupyter Notebooks you will need GPUs.
 For those of you who don't have your own GPU, we thought that it would be convenient to use free GPUs from Google.

-The easyest way to open the Jupyter Notebooks from this GitHub repository in Google Colab is to:
+The easiest way to open the Jupyter Notebooks from this GitHub repository in Google Colab is to:

 1. Use a Google Chrome browser
 2. Install the Google Colab extention: https://chrome.google.com/webstore/detail/open-in-colab/iogfkhleblhcpcekbiedikdehleodpjo